sean-atkinson/sean-atkinson/README.md

 A little about yours truly:

-* 🔭 I’m currently working on rounding out my data science skills by focusing on SQL and all things data analytics.
+* 🔭 I’m a General Assembly trained data scientist who's currently heavy into all things SQL and data analysis.

-* 📫 You can reach me through my <a href="https://www.sean-atkinson.com/">website</a> or on <a href="https://www.linkedin.com/in/atkinson-sean/">LinkedIn</a>.

 * ⚡ Fun facts about me:
   * I'm a Liverpool FC supporter